carla-simulator/carla-simulator.github.io/_posts/2023-12-12-synkrotron-oasis.md

 <br>

  OASIS Sim facilitates the development and execution of complex scenarios through an intuitive, web-based, graphical user interface.
-The vast configurability of the CARLA simulator is exposed through the OASIS Sim’s multiple views for __Scenario Authoring__, __Vehicle Configuration__, __Diagnosis__ and __Job management__.
+The vast configurability of the CARLA simulator is exposed through OASIS Sim’s multiple views for __Scenario Authoring__, __Vehicle Configuration__, __Diagnosis__ and __Cloud Job Management__.
 The simulation workload can be distributed and __parallelised on the cloud__, leveraging the power of distributed cloud computing such as Amazon Web Services with the latest GPU technology.
-In the following, we introduce you to the OASIS Sim’s principal views to explain how they can help you set up and run your simulations!
+In the following, we introduce you to OASIS Sim’s principal views to explain how they can help you set up and run your simulations!
 Please visit the [Synkrotron website](http://www.synkrotron.ai/) and [request a trial](https://synkrotron.ai/contact.html).

 {% include youtube.html id="YRI67aar3S0" %}